ICU for Healthcare Professionals

-Image of SimMan being used for training The Intensive Care Unit at Derriford hospital is one of the largest in the country and has a broad casemix reflecting the wide range of medical and surgical specialties provided by the hospital.
+The General Intensive Care Unit at UHPT is comprised of two adjoining Intensive Care Units (ICU): Penrose and Pencarrow.
+It has a broad case mix reflecting the wide range of medical and surgical specialties provided by the hospital.

 Clinical Workload

-Derriford hospital provides secondary services for a local population of over 400,000 and a range of tertiary services for the Peninsula population of approximately 1.5 M including neurosurgery, plastic surgery, pancreatic and hepatobiliary surgery, renal transplantation and cardio-thoracic surgery.
-The unit admits in excess of 1700 patients per annum with over 90% of admissions being unplanned.
-Post cardiac surgery care is provided in the separate Cardiac Intensive Care Unit, although a number of patients requiring prolonged intensive care support following cardiac surgery are transferred to Penrose ward.
+UHPT provides secondary services for a local population of over 400,000 and a range of tertiary services for the Peninsula population of approximately 1.5 million including neurosurgery, plastic surgery, pancreatic and hepatobiliary surgery, renal transplantation and cardio-thoracic surgery.
+The unit admits in excess of 1200 patients per annum with over 80% of admissions being unplanned.
+Post cardiac surgery care is provided in the separate Cardiac Intensive Care Unit (C-ICU Torrington), although a number of patients requiring prolonged intensive care support following cardiac surgery are transferred to Penrose ward.

 Clinical Research